Commercial Driver License

 What is Conditional Acceptance?

-Students who are 18 years or older and have submitted a copy of their valid WA State Driver’s License, a completed Class Registration Form, the CDL Performance Contract, a copy of their DOL Driver’s Abstract (three year history), and the results of a DOT physical (medical examiner’s certificate) during the open registration window are considered conditionally accepted to the program.
-Conditional acceptance means that you have submitted all of the required documentation to register, but still must submit negative drug test results by the first day of class.
-Once the drug testing results are submitted to the Career & Technical Education Office, you are considered fully accepted to the program.
-For more specific details about the drug testing required, please see the CDL Physical & Drug Screening page of the registration packet.
+Students who are 18 years or older and have submitted a copy of their valid WA State Driver’s License, a copy of their DOL Driver’s Abstract (three-year history), a completed Class Registration Form, the signed CDL Performance Contract, and the results of a DOT physical (Medical Examiner’s Certificate) during the packet acceptance window are considered conditionally accepted to the program.
+Conditional acceptance means that you have submitted all of the required documentation to be registered, but still must submit negative drug test results by the first day of class to be able to participate in class and operate a vehicle.
+Once the drug test results are submitted to the Career & Technical Education Office, you are considered fully accepted to the program.
+For more specific details about the required drug testing, please see the CDL Physical & Drug Screening page of the registration packet.

 When can I schedule and submit the drug screening?